derrykid/Linux_Cmds/networking.md

 -----------------------------------------
 ```

+### Port forwarding

+A border router (or firewall) performs.
+Its purpose is to direct traffic that comes into a specific port on public interface, and forward it to its private network.

+It this way, private network can be available to the public network.

+The port number can be different on public and private.

+e.g. Nginx can be one port forwarding example, it's a reverse proxy though.

 ## Network interface

+A network interface is the point of interconnection between a computer and a private or public network.

+It can be a physical device or a software-defined entity.
+Each network interface is assigned a unique Media Access Control (MAC) address that serves as a hardware identifier for the network card.

 By default, most Linux servers has 2 network interfaces, which are sometimes referred to as network interface card (NIC) or network adapter: